Policy Regarding Gifts to and Alliances with the Library System

 Library Director's Authority

-- The Library Director shall accept or reject gifts within the scope and limitations established by the Library Board.
+- The Library Director shall accept or reject gifts within the scope and limitations established by the Library Board; The Library Director complies with county policy and procedure.

 - All gifts of books are to be handled at the discretion of the Library Director.
 Appropriate notations may be placed on them at the discretion of the Director.